anmoljagetia/Flatabulous/README.md

 # Installation

+## Update
+Install it manually, if you are on Ubuntu 16.04 or higher.
+If you prefer the `.deb` installers, please download the correct one, based on the version from [here](https://github.com/anmoljagetia/Flatabulous/releases).

 This theme was designed *specially* for the Unity environment on Ubuntu as I have only tested it on Ubuntu.
 It might not work properly for the other versions.